herrevilkitten/build-quip-app/README.md

 `QUIP_VERSION_NAME`|Can be used instead of supplying the version name on the command line.

 ### Building a Live App
+The `build` command is used to build the Live App.
+It does modifying the manifest file and then running a defined build command (default: `npm run build`).
+The most important modification that it makes to the manifest is updating the `version_number`.
+It also supports modifying the live app's `id` and its `version_name`.
+Note that version name changes are better handled with the [version](#Updating the Version Name) command.

 ```
 build-quip-app build <options>